Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Results

 and the filling factor $\nu$.
-The form factor $\lambda^{s,\eta}_{m_1,m_2}$ comes from the projection from plane-wave basis to band basis~\cite{huangEvolution2024,zhangMomentum2021}, see Methods for detailed derivation of Eq.~\eqref{eq:eq1}.
-As shown in our previous work~\cite{panThermodynamic2023}, $V(\bQ)/(4\Omega)$ decays to almost 0 at the distance of $|\bG_{1,2}|$, the module of lattice constants of mBZ, where a cutoff can be made.
-In the QMC simulation, we discretize the mBZ into a $N=L\times L$ momentum grid for $\bk$.
+The form factor $\lambda^{s,\eta}_{m,n}$ comes from the projection from plane-wave basis to band basis~\cite{huangEvolution2024,zhangMomentum2021} (see Methods for detailed derivation of Eq.~\eqref{eq:eq1}).
+As shown in our previous work~\cite{panThermodynamic2023}, $V(\bQ)/(4\Omega)$ decays to almost 0 at the distance of $|\mathbf{G}_{1,2}|$, the module of lattice constants of mBZ, where a cutoff can be made.
+In the CFMC simulation, we discretize the mBZ into an $N=L\times L$ momentum grid for $\bk$.